 The NCRA/ANREC is committed to working alongside government and industry partners to ensure that the community radio sector continues to provide essential services to communities across Canada, in many cases where no other local media is found.
 We look forward to being part of these critical conversations with Google and other stakeholders.

 About the NCRA/ANREC:

 The National Campus and Community Radio Association/L’Association nationale des radios étudiantes et communautaires (“NCRA/ANREC”) is a not-for-profit national association working to recognize, support, and encourage volunteer-based, non-profit, public-access campus, community and native radio broadcasters in Canada.
 We provide advice and advocacy for individual campus and community (“c/c”) stations and conduct lobbying and policy development initiatives with a view to advancing the role and increasing the effectiveness of our sector.
 Our goals are to ensure stability and support for individual stations and to promote the long-term growth and effectiveness of the sector.
-The NCRA/ANREC currently has 126 member stations, including 12 independent, indigenous member radio stations.
+The NCRA/ANREC currently has 129 member stations.